tingtingths/dsgo/README.md

-# dsgo
+# DS Go

 Control your Synology Download Station on the go!

 ## Getting Started